CP-Unibo/sunny-cp/README.md

       Constraint Optimization Problems.
 In LION, 2014.

   [3] R. Amadini, and P.J.
 Stuckey.
 Sequential Time Splitting and Bounds
-      Communication for a Portfolio of Optimization SolversIn CP, 2014.
+      Communication for a Portfolio of Optimization Solvers.
+In CP, 2014.